alphaee/ISP/README.md

 *To-Do*
 - Implement different kinds of enemies.
-  - Back and Forth poison trail still buggy.
-Need to work on merging too.
+  - Need to work on merging.
 - Enemy images/Background images need to be done
 - Animate character die and enemies merge and die